Clément Chantôme: Rennes

 In June 2016, after a difficult season with Bordeaux, Chantôme signed a three-year deal with Rennes.

 He made his debut for the club as a starter against Nice in the opening game of the season, but was substituted off in the 24th minute due to a shoulder injury.
-On 9 September it was announced that Chantôme would be sidelined for two months in order to recover from his injury In mid-January, he returned to the first team, appearing in the next three matches as an unused substitute.
+On 9 September it was announced that Chantôme would be sidelined for two months in order to recover from his injury.
+In mid-January, he returned to the first team, appearing in the next three matches as an unused substitute.
 He made his return to the starting line-up against Angers on 8 February 2017, and helped Rennes draw 0–0.
 However, his return was short-lived, as he soon suffered a hip injury that kept him out for a month.
 He returned to the starting line-up against Lyon on 2 April and played 59 minutes before being substituted, in a 1–1 draw.
 He then appeared in the next two matches before being dropped from the squad for the rest of the season.
-He made eight appearances over the course of the season.

 Loan to Lens

 In the summer of 2017, Chantôme was rumoured to be considering a move away from Rennes, having been told by manager Christian Gourcuff that he could leave the club.
-Strasbourg and Ligue 2 side Lens were reportedly interested in signing him It was announced on 8 August that Chantôme would join Lens on loan for the 2017–18 season.
+Strasbourg and Ligue 2 side Lens were reportedly interested in signing him.
+It was announced on 8 August that Chantôme would join Lens on loan for the 2017–18 season.

 He debuted for the club as a 60th-minute substitute in a 3–2 loss against Lorient in the second round of the Coupe de la Ligue.
 Chantôme then made his first start for Lens in a 2–0 loss against Orléans on 28 August.
 Shortly after, he suffered an injury while training and was sidelined for a month, returning on 30 October for a 0–0 draw against Châteauroux.
 He then captained the club in a 1–0 loss against Le Havre on 25 November.
-After recovering from an injury, Chantôme regained his first team place, playing in the midfield position and serving as captain in a number of matches for RC Lens.
+After recovering from an injury, Chantôme regained his first team place, playing in the midfield position and serving as captain in a number of matches for Lens.
 He scored his first goal for the club on 19 February 2018 in a 2–1 win against Quevilly-Rouen.
 Following the 2017–18 season, in which he made twenty-three appearances and scored once in all competitions, Chantôme returned to his parent club.

 On 30 August 2018, Chantôme agreed to terminate his contract with Rennes.